-❖ FY2009: As of the end of 2011, three (3) of the seven (7) counties had preliminary DFIRMs completed and submitted to local county and community officials for review and for scheduling of appeal periods.
+❖ FY2009: As of the end of 2012, seven (7) of the eight (8) counties had preliminary DFIRMs completed and submitted to local county and community officials for review, three (3) of the eight (8) have entered the compliance stage and one (1) of the eight (8) have had their new mapping go effective for insurance purposes.
+One (1) county (Tunica) is on-hold because of levee issues.
 This work is covered under FY2009 FEMA funding.
-The FY2009 mapping year is considered a transition year in funding between FEMA's MAP MOD program and the Risk MAP program which will begin with FY2010 funding and run through FY2014.
+The FY2009 mapping year is considered a transition year in funding between FEMA's MAP MOD program and the RiskMAP program which will begin with FY2010 funding and run through FY2014.